Bayesian Inference in Nonparametric Dynamic State-Space Models: Nonparametric dynamic model: univariate case

 For the purpose of illustration only let us assume that $\epsilon_t=0$ for all $t$, yielding the model $x_t=g(x^*_{t,t-1})$.
 The concept of look-up table in this problem can be briefly explained as follows.
-Given that the entire process $g(\cdot)$ is available (this means that for every input $z$, the corresponding $g(z)$ is available), conditional on $x^*_{t,t-1}$, $x_t=g(x^*_{t,t-1})$ can be obtained by simply picking input $x^*_{t,t-1}$ and reporting the corresponding output value $g(x^*_{t,t-1})$.
-This hypothetical simulation procedure suggests that conditional on the simulated process, it can be safely assumed that $x_t$ depends only upon $x^*_{t,t-1}$.
+Let us first assume that the entire process $g(\cdot)$ is available.
+This means that for every input $z$, the corresponding $g(z)$ is available, thus constituting a look-up table, with the first column representing $z$ and the second column representing the corresponding $g(z)$.
+Conditional on $x^*_{t,t-1}$ (equivalently, conditional on $x_{t-1}$), $x_t=g(x^*_{t,t-1})$ can be obtained by simply picking the input $x^*_{t,t-1}$ from the first column of the look-up table and reporting the corresponding output value $g(x^*_{t,t-1})$, located in the second column of the look-up table.
+This hypothetical look-up table concept suggests that conditional on the simulated process $g$, it can be safely assumed that $x_t$ depends only upon $x^*_{t,t-1}$ via $x_t=g(x^*_{t,t-1})$.
+Thus, if for all possible inputs, a simulation of the entire random function $g$, following the Gaussian process, is available, then for any input $x^*_{t,t-1}$, we only need to identify the corresponding $g(x^*_{t,t-1})$ in the look-up table.
+In practice, we can have a simulation of the Gaussian process $g$ on a fine enough grid of inputs.
+Given this simulation on a fine grid, we can simulate from the conditional distribution of $g(x^*_{t,t-1})$, fixing $x^*_{t,t-1}$ as given.
+This simulation from the conditional distribution of $g(x^*_{t,t-1})$ will approximate $x_t$ as accurately as we desire by making the grid as fine as required.
+By repeating this procedure for each $t$, we can approximate the joint distribution of the state variables as closely as we desire.
+In the next section we provide details regarding this approach.